NCERT Solutions for Class 10 Science Chapter 7 – Download Free PDF

 9. What is the need for a system of control and coordination in an organism?

 There are various organs in an organism.
-These organs must be carefully controlled and coordinated for the survival of an organisms.
-In the body of an organism various fluids are secreted from the glands of the endocrine system.
+These organs must be carefully controlled and coordinated for the survival of an organism.
+In the body of an organism, various fluids are secreted from the glands of the endocrine system.
 These hormones are responsible for the overall growth and development of an organism.
-All others daily decision that includes voluntary and involuntary action are controlled by central nervous system (CNS).
+All other daily decisions that include voluntary and involuntary actions are controlled by the central nervous system (CNS).

 Coordination is needed for all human activities we perform.
-Our nervous system receives information from surroundings which is processed and response is ilicited.
+Our nervous system receives information from surroundings which is processed and a response is elicited.
 The endocrine system (hormonal system) helps in integrating various metabolic activities like reproduction, development, and all reflex actions (cope up with various give up situations).

 The hormonal system in plants helps in process of photosynthesis; they need carbon dioxide, water and sunlight.
-The stomatal opening in leaves opens up to allow in carbon dioxide gas, the roots bend towards water and the stem grows towards sunlight, the tendrils in climbing pants are supported by the hormonal system of the plant body.
+The stomatal opening in leaves opens up to allow in carbon dioxide gas, the roots bend towards water, the stem grows towards sunlight, and the tendrils in climbing plants are supported by the hormonal system of the plant body.

-Thus, we need of control and coordination system in an organisms.
+Thus, we need a control and coordination system in an organism.